puppetlabs/puppet-docs/source/pe/2.0/puppet_first_module.markdown

 Where Modules Live
 -----

 All of your modules belong in `/etc/puppetlabs/puppet/modules`.
+Puppet Enterprise's built-in modules are stored in `/opt/puppet/share/puppet/modules`.

 Module Structure
 -----